euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 --------------

 To create JyNI we took the source code of CPython 2.7 and stripped away all functionality that can be provided by Jython and is not needed for mirroring objects (see below).
 We kept the interface unchanged and reimplemented it to delegate calls to Jython via JNI and vice versa.
-The most difficult thing is to present JNI-``jobject`` s from Jython to extensions such that they look like ``PyObject*`` from Python (C-API).
+The most difficult thing is to present JNI-``jobject``'s from Jython to extensions such that they look like ``PyObject*`` from Python (C-API).
 For this task, we use the three different approaches explained below, depending on the way a native type is implemented.

-In this section, we assume that the reader is familiar with the Python [C-API]_ and has some knowledge about the C programming language, especially the meaning of pointers and memory allocation.
+In this section, we assume that the reader is familiar with the Python [C-API]_ and has some knowledge about the C programming language, especially about the meaning of pointers and memory allocation.

 Python wraps Java
 .................

-The best integration with Jython is obtained, if the ``PyObject*`` is only a stub that delegates all its calls to Jython (figure :ref:`pwj`).
-This is only possible, if Jython features a suitable counterpart of the ``PyObject`` (i.e. some child of ``org.python.core.PyObject`` with similar name, methods and functionality).
+The best integration with Jython is obtained, if ``PyObject*`` is only a stub that delegates all its calls to Jython (figure :ref:`pwj`).
+This is only possible, if Jython features a suitable counterpart of the ``PyObject`` (i.e. some subclass of ``org.python.core.PyObject`` with similar name, methods and functionality).

-Additionally there may not be macros in the official C-API that directly access the ``PyObject``'s memory.
-Also obtaining the dictionary by ``tp_dictoffset`` can not be done and member access via ``offset`` from ``PyMemberDef`` is not possible.
-Since members are usually only accessed via generic getter methods that also look for ``PyGetSetDef`` s with the right name, we usually re-implement the members as get-sets.
+Further, there may not exist macros in the official C-API that directly access the ``PyObject``'s memory.
+Consequently, one can not use ``tp_dictoffset`` to obtain the object's dictionary or ``offset`` from ``PyMemberDef`` to access the object's members.

+Since members are usually only accessed via generic getter or setter methods that also look for a ``PyGetSetDef`` with the right name, we usually re-implement the members as get-sets.
 Also the dictionary access is usually performed in methods we can safely rewrite to versions that get the dictionary from Jython.

 .. figure:: PythonWrapsJava.eps